The concise version

 - Agreeing a pace is difficult, people have completely different ideas of what they're capable of, what pace they ride at, and particularly the difference in speed of a group.

 - Ride at the pace agreed in the group: these are training rides, not races.

-- Ensure the group re-forms if split up by traffic lights or
+- Ensure the group re-forms if split up by traffic lights or during a climb.

 - Make sure you put regular "tempo" own pace segments into the ride - normally up longer hills, but having at least 1 or 2 on slight descents / downhills will help keep the heavier guys interested.
 On hills the group will have to split unless the strongest guys are so prepared to sandbag that they'll ride up very easily.
 Just regroup at the top of the hill before the next junction.